benzeg/Client/README.md

 An emscripten port of the libindi client library.

-https://github.com/indilib/indi <-- check these guys out, they are amazing!
+https://github.com/indilib/indi <-- check these guys out